-This appendix describes some inconsistencies between the ViSTA_M17 representation of sediment transport and the ViSTA_GrAM aims that led to the modification of some processes within the former model.
-Two aspects of the sediment transport processes posing a problem with the implementation of the new GrAM module were the time scale at which recognizable dunes were formed and the impact of wind angles on the resulting landforms.
-The identification of these processes, during the development of the ViSTA_GrAM model, led to the modification of the ViSTA_M17 to address these issues, but due to some limitations in the resources available, could not be entirely addressed and resolved.
+This Appendix describes some inconsistencies between the ViSTA\M17 representation of sediment transport and the ViSTA\GrAM aims that led to the modification of some processes within the former model.
+Two aspects of the sediment transport processes posing a problem with the implementation of the new GrAM were the timescale at which recognizable dunes were formed and the impact of wind angles on the resulting landforms.
+The identification of these processes during the development of the ViSTA\GrAM model led to the modification of the ViSTA\M17 to address these issues, but due to some limitations in the resources available, they could not be entirely addressed and resolved.
 Future users of the model should be aware of these limitations (detailed below) and use the model accordingly.

-The time scale at which recognizable dunes were formed in ViSTA_M17 simulations was found to be abnormally quick for vegetated environments following a review of the original documentation (Mayaud et al., 2017a) and subsequent testing of the ViSTA_M17 model.
-Even with vegetation coverage on 90% of the grid and low windspeeds of 5.625 m s-1 (considering a threshold of 5.0 m s-1), the model was observing increases in sediment heights of 1.5 m in 5 years (Fig. A1).
-With windspeed of 10 m s-1 and more, dune ridges of \approx 10 m in height were formed in 5 years, while similar landforms are normally formed over 100 years to 1000 years in a natural environment (Hugenholtz et al., 2012; Lima et al., 2002; Yan and Baas, 2018).
-This level of mobility of the sediments, despite the generalized vegetation coverage, highlighted a clear underestimation of the vegetation's influence on sediment mobilisation.
-Therefore, an updated module, limiting the erosion of sediment under vegetation cover, was introduced in the ViSTA_GrAM model.
-By inhibiting erosion on cells with vegetation high enough to favour deposition, the accumulation of sediment was limited (e.g., to a maximum of 1 m in 5 years at a high windspeed of 12.5 m s-1).
-The resulting landforms of these simulations with the new module that inhibited erosion became more aligned with those observed in a semi-arid environment to other model results and where grazing occurs (Lima et al., 2002; Yan and Baas, 2018).
+The timescale at which recognizable dunes were formed in ViSTA M17 simulations was found to be abnormally quick for vegetated environments following a review of the original documentation (Mayaud et al., 2017a) and subsequent testing of the ViSTA\M17 model.
+Even with vegetation coverage on 90 % of the grid and low wind speeds of $5.625 \,\mathrm{m \, s^{-1}}$ (considering a threshold of $5.0 \,\mathrm{m \, s^{-1}}$ ), the model was observing increases in sediment heights of 1.5 m in 5 years (Fig. A1).
+With a wind speed of $10 \,\mathrm{m\,s^{-1}}$ or more, dune ridges of $\approx$ 10 m height were formed in 5 years, while similar landforms are normally formed over 100 to 1000 years in a natural environment (Hugenholtz et al., 2012; Lima et al., 2002; Yan and Baas, 2018).
+This level of mobility of the sediments, despite the generalized vegetation coverage, highlighted a clear underestimation of the vegetation's influence on sediment mobilization.
+Therefore, an updated module, limiting the erosion of sediment under vegetation cover, was introduced in the ViSTA GrAM model.
+By inhibiting erosion on cells with vegetation high enough to favor deposition, the accumulation of sediment was limited (e.g., to a maximum of 1 m in 5 years at a high wind speed of $12.5 \text{ m s}^{-1}$ ).
+The resulting landforms of these simulations with the new module that inhibited erosion became more aligned with those observed in a semi-arid environment and where grazing occurs (Lima et al., 2002; Yan and Baas, 2018).